twcook/AxiusMEM/.github/PULL_REQUEST_TEMPLATE.md

 # Pull Request

-Thank you for contributing to AxiusMEM!
+Thank you for contributing to AxiusMEM™!

 ## Description
 Please describe your changes and the motivation behind them.